isabella232/presentation-druxt_101/slides.md

 </div>

 <!--
-And Druxt comprises of 8 notable core modules, with several in the pipeline, including DruxtAuth and DruxtWordpress.
+Druxt provides 8 modules,
+each can be used on it's own to target specific Decoupled Drupal functionality, providing Node modules, Vue components, Vuex stores and more.

+Some parts of these modules can be used with other javascript libraryes (React), such as the DruxtSchema module.

-You can also create your own custom modules by extending the DruxtModule component.
+Custom modules can be added by extending the DruxtModule vue component.
 -->

 ---